 Did you know that most sunscreens are harmful to the environment – especially marine life?
 A great way to be eco friendly while traveling to the beach is to use specific sunscreen that is ocean- and reef-safe – like this one.

-If you want to completely eliminate slathering on sunscreen, you could also consider wearing a UPF Sun Protection shirt that will keep you protected from the sun’s rays.
+If you want to completely eliminate slathering on sunscreen and eliminate the negative impact, you could also consider wearing a UPF Sun Protection shirt that will keep you protected from the sun’s rays.

 #10 Let the Wild Animals Be Wild

 We love seeing wildlife in their natural habitat while on our travels.
 Monkeys in Malaysia, penguins in South Africa, bears in Montana and sea lions on the California Coast are just a few of the wild animals we have spied.

 However, one of our top eco-friendly travel tips is to resist the temptation to feed the animals – even the birds in NYC’s Central Park.
 Feeding wild animals human food disrupts the natural environment.